-Lately I’m starting to really get how unbalanced this approach is.
-Lately, I’m seeing how important it is to activate the ‘receiving mode’ as well if you want a truly abundant life.
+It’s so important to activate your ‘receiving mode’ as well if you want a truly abundant life!

-This past week or so I got to have a deeper experience of receiving than I’ve had in years.
-I had a minor surgery (nothing to worry about) which meant that I was out of action for about a week.
+I’d had some surgery which meant that I was out of action for about a week.
 Like, really out of action.

 The whole experience was harder than I thought it would be, though.
-The helplessness and vulnerability was confronting… and I felt embarrassed needing to ask for so much help.
-But then I realised something wonderful: every single person who helped me was more than glad to do so.
-In fact, they were really happy to give me the support I needed.
-HAPPY!
+The helplessness and vulnerability was confronting for me… and I felt embarrassed needing to ask for help with the most basic things.

 Also, in my vulnerability, those people got to see a side of me that I guess I rarely show.
-We had some beautiful moments of bonding.
-I didn’t have my shit together in any way, and think they kind of loved me all the more for it!
+We had some beautiful moments of bonding and connection.
+I didn’t have my shizz together in any way, and think they loved me all the more for it!